Star Trek TV Blog

 Update 28 Jul 2021: Amazon Prime announced that the second season of Lower Decks will air one day after the Paramount+ premiere of the series, on Friday, August 13.

 The first trailer for Star Trek Prodigy, obviously assembled from takes from the pilot episode, comes with a beautiful and very colorful animation.
 It aptly establishes the vastness of space that lies ahead of the teens who escape from the planet.
-I also like the design of the USS Protostar NX-76884, although I would have hoped for it to be a somewhat smaller and less conventional ship.
+I also like the design of the USS Protostar NX-76884, although I would have hoped for it to be a somewhat less conventional ship.

 The perhaps most remarkable observation about the trailer, however, is that Prodigy comes across as rather adult, both in its style and its apparent theme.
 After the previous announcements, I would have expected it to be more cutesy.
 It is clear that Prodigy will not include profanity and that it may use easy language.
 Still, it doesn't look like the series was made with younger children in mind as a target audience.